 3 – The Presets Criminal

 We know this one.
-Records a guitar riff, slaps on a preset and done!
+Records a guitar riff, slaps on a preset, and done!

 Presets on your plugins and DAWs are nice to explore.
 They’re probably there to show you the possibilities you can do with a certain plugin; getting different types of sounds or effects.
 Stop using presets!
 If you’re using presets on effect plugins, then you’re probably a preset criminal.
 The presets you have on your effect plugins wouldn’t sound 100% great on your track, simply because your track is recorded differently.
 Master and learn how to tweak your effect plugins from scratch.

 When it comes to synths and samplers, presets are amazing too.
-However in order to create your own signature sound that stands out from the rest of the producers, you have to start tweaking and creating your own sounds.
+However, in order to create your own signature sound that stands out from the rest of the producers, you have to start tweaking and creating your own sounds.
 After all, if everyone is using presets, then everyone would sound the same.

-4 – Keep It Simple Stupid
+4 – Keep It Simple, Stupid

 Sometimes the simpler it is, the better it sounds.
-Cluttered music arrangements sounds bad.
+Cluttered music arrangements sound bad.
 Listen to some top music by famous producers and you might be surprised to find their music arrangement to be simple.
 Take film scorers for example.
 Download their scoring sheets and analyze the arrangements.
 If you study the scores of Danny Elfman, a famous film composer, you’ll find that some of his music scores are pretty simple but it sounds remarkable.
 Check out Ice Dance by Danny Elfman.
 Simple but powerful melody.

 5 – Reduce Mix Muddiness With EQ

 EQ is your best friend in music production.
-You’ll use it during the composing phase, tracking phase, mixing phase and even during the mastering phase.
+You’ll use it during the composing phase, tracking phase, mixing phase, and even during the mastering phase.
 Master EQ techniques and your productions will improve for the better.
 Rolling off the frequencies 40khz on your music track with a low cut is recommended by many producers.
 The frequencies below this range are nothing more than bass rumbles which are usually often ‘felt’ than heard.
-The problems with these frequencies is that they can make your mix overload quickly.
+The problem with these frequencies is that they can make your mix overload quickly.

 As you add more tracks into your arrangement, your mix can get ‘muddy’.
 This normally occurs when you have two or more bassy sounds stacking on top of each other, resulting in usually clipping or phasing.
 When coming into muddiness issues, often rolling frequencies off the 200hz mark can help.
 You’ll want to notch off the frequency space with a reliable spectrum EQ at this point.
 Keep in mind that a shallower bell curve will give you a more natural sound, while a steeper bell curve will give you the ability to pinpoint and cut the frequency that you do not want.